saxovia/bsc-thesis/README.md

 # Necessary tools for development:

-pip install pyqt6-tools
+`pip install pyqt6-tools`
-pyqt6-tools designer
+`pyqt6-tools designer`

-Every library is installed by default from main.py.
+`Every library is installed by default from main.py.`

+# Just to run the main.py file

+`pip install -r /path/to/requirements.txt`